gnh1201/reasonableframework/README.md

 - It provides a **stronger standard** even if you don't know modern web technologies, such as object-oriented, modular (MVC), and secure coding.
 - Resonable Framework is designed to **proactively respond to fundamental security threats** such as CSRF, XSS, and SQL injection.
 - We have **various enterprise cases** from PHP version 4(legacy) to 7(modern).
-- You can quickly resolve bugs and security issues in our chatting room: https://open.kakao.com/o/g9spGfrb
+- You can quickly resolve bugs and security issues in [our chatting room](https://catswords.re.kr/go/kakaotalk).

 ## Contact us
 - support@exts.kr